olibn333/OrderWater/README.md

 3. Server - API that calls to sqlite server

 Usage:
-git clone to get all three
+- clone this repo
+Install npm packages for each folder:
+- 'cd client', 'npm install'
+- 'cd ..', 'cd client2', 'npm install'
+- 'cd ..', 'npm install'
+Run!
-npm install in each folder to get dependencies npm start on top level to start them all
+- npm start on top level to start all Pieces

 Todo:
-- merge clients 1&2
+- merge clients 1&2 into 1 app
-- user management
-- points usage, rewards
+- user management, points usage, rewards
 - santitise sql
+- server sent events for auto update
 - make the cat wink
 - o so much more